 Jimmy followed in his dad’s footsteps as a football player, only at a different position.
 The son was regular fullback on the local high school (Daniel) team for three years and was a halfback-fullback for three years on the Clemson varsity.
 Jimmy gained over 1,400 yards his senior year in high school and scored over 100 points.
 He graduated from Clemson in June, 1964 with honors, and earned his masters degree in horticulture from Clemson in 1967.
 He retired as district entomologist with the Plant Pest Regulatory Service at Clemson.
 For over three decades Howard was in great demand both as a banquet speaker and a clinic lecturer.
 Few states have escaped his homespun oratory, which brought the house down on many occasions.

 After his retirement, Howard was active in other endeavors.
-He served as state chairman of the South Carolina Heart Fund drive, was roasted several times on behalf of the Multiple Sclerosis Society, and was active in selling the Kickoff Publication out of Knoxville, TN.
+He served as state chairman of the South Carolina Heart Fund drive, was roasted several times on behalf of the Multiple Sclerosis Society, and was active in selling the Kickoff Publication out of Knoxville, Tenn.
 Howard kept his hands in football as he served as the chief recruiter for the Gray squad in the annual Blue-Gray game in Montgomery, AL.The Blue squad recruiter was Don Faurot, who opposed Howard in the 1949 Gator Bowl.

-Howard has also been inducted into the Helms Foundation Hall of Fame in San Francisco, CA., is an honorary member of the National Athletic Trainers Association, and is a member of the Hall of Fame of the National Association of Collegiate Directors of Athletics.
+Howard has also been inducted into the Helms Foundation Hall of Fame in San Francisco, Calif., is an honorary member of the National Athletic Trainers Association, and is a member of the Hall of Fame of the National Association of Collegiate Directors of Athletics.
 Clemson University also honored Howard once more with the presentation of the Clemson Medallion, which is the highest public honor bestowed by the university to a living person who exemplifies the dedication and foresight of its founders.
 He was a charter member of Clemson’s Ring of Honor at Memorial Stadium in 1994.